Certificate · Program Code: 180 · Credit Hours: 34-36 · Contact Hours: 45-47

 Upon successful completion of the program and graduation from North Central Michigan College, students are eligible to take the Registered Medical Assistant certification examination offered by American Medical Technologies.

 This is a selective admission program.
 Students must apply for entry into the program each time they wish to be considered (i.e. applications will not be kept on file from one application period to the next).
 To be considered for final acceptance, students must be enrolled at North Central, have completed required courses (AH 130 or BIO 133 , OAS 116 ) and have completed an Allied Health Program application.
 Applications must be submitted to the Associate Dean of Nursing, Allied Health and Science by March 1 for fall enrollment and October 1 for winter enrollment.

-Students are strongly encouraged to complete B 104 or MATH 112 (or higher) prior to applying to the program, since B 104 or MATH 112 (or higher) is a prerequisite for AH 180 .
+Students are strongly encouraged to complete B 104 or MATH 100 or MATH 112 (or higher) prior to applying to the program, since B 104 or MATH 100 or MATH 112 (or higher) is a prerequisite for AH 180 .

 All Allied Health core classes in the Medical Assistant program (AH 130 or BIO 133 , OAS 116 , AH 107 , AH 108 , AH 180 and AH 285 ) must be completed with a minimum of a C+.

 AH 107 and AH 108 and AH 180 and OAS 190 and OAS 220 and OAS 221 must be completed before enrollment into Work-Based Learning AH 285 .

 Students must show proof of current CPR certification (American Heart Association: BLS for Healthcare Providers or American Red Cross: CPR for the Professional Rescuer) prior to the start of AH 285 .
 North Central’s EMS 101 , CPR and First Aid, satisfies this requirement.